 2016’s Taunton Live built upon the previous year’s Yarnbombing display with the winners being picked by the public vote as ‘Bath Place’ and their fantastic ‘Alice in Wonderland’ theme with thousands of visitors flocking to see the weird and wonderful knitted creations.

-Fran Pitt has now handed over the yarnbombing reigns to Marcia Hill who is coordinating the 2017 Taunton Live Yarnbomb kindly sponsored by Monkton Elm Garden Centre.
-The 24th July will showcase knitted creations in many new locations and with more groups involved so look out for the festival programme where further details of where to see this year’s woollen wonders of Taunton will be unveiled.
+Fran Pitt handed over the yarnbombing reigns to Marcia Hill who coordinated the 2017 Taunton Live Yarnbomb which was kindly sponsored by Monkton Elm Garden Centre.
+2017 showcased knitted creations in many new locations and with more groups involved than in previous years including Priorswood Community Centre, The Conquest Centre and Monkton Elm Garden Centre.
+Note-Orious took first place thanks to the hugely talented Kris Smith.

-GoCreate thanks everyone involved: your hard work and generosity has been much appreciated.
+GoCreate thanks everyone involved: your hard work and generosity has been much appreciated and enjoyed by many.